-Going over the physical build, the color I have here is titanium.
+The color I have here is titanium.
 I know many have ripped Beats for poor build quality in the past, and I will admit, the first generation of Beats were poorly made.
-Reviewing the more recent Solo 2’s, solo 3’s, and now the Studio Wireless here today, they’ve made significant improvements.
+Reviewing the more recent Solo 2’s, Solo 3’s, and now the Studio Wireless here today, they’ve made significant improvements.
 I know my stress test is extreme, but at least we can get an assessment on where some weak spots may be apparent.
 From the twisting and turning, you can tell most everything on the headset is snapped into place as seams start to reveal themselves.
-There is little chatter when you handle them, or when you give them a shake, most other headphones I’ve recently tested feels tighter, or assembled within a smaller tolerance.
+There is little chatter when you handle them, or when you give them a shake, but most other headphones I’ve recently tested feel tighter, or assembled within a smaller tolerance.
 Overall, the Studio Wireless build quality is good, nothing’s broken, but Beats is starting to show it’s age in craftsmanship.

 Taking a closer look at the earcups, you have a 3.5mm port for physical connections on the left.
-Although the wire is plugged in, the headphones will not play if the headphones are not on.
+Although the wire is plugged in, the headphones will not play if they’re not on.
 Still on the left earcup, on the Beats Logo, there are buttons built in to adjust volume up and down, skip or go back on songs, pause and play.
-The letter B when held down for two seconds puts the Studio’s into Pairing mode.
+The letter B when held down for two seconds puts the Studios into Pairing mode.
 On the right ear cup, you have an on and off button with a micro-USB port for charging the headphones.
-Five LED’s offers a sophisticated white glow… indicating how much battery life you have remaining.
-I didn’t see any indication that the Studio’s have Fast-Charging or the W1 chip inside, but from my testing from a dead battery, it took an hour and 22 minutes to get it back up to full.
-Not bad at all.

-Battery life is claimed to be upto 20hrs wired which is good, but it’s only 12hrs when used with Bluetooth.
-With my testing, I was able to achieve 11hrs and 23 minutes at 50% volume.
-With that being said, I’m getting at least 20hrs on other top-tier $300 and up ANC headphones.
+Five LED’s offer a sophisticated white glow indicating how much battery life you have remaining.
+I didn’t see any indication that the Studios have Fast-Charging or the W1 chip inside, but from my testing from a dead battery, it took an hour and 22 minutes to get it back up to full – not bad at all.
+Battery life is claimed to be up to 20 hours wired which is good, but it’s only 12 hours when used with Bluetooth.
+With my testing, I was able to achieve 11 hours and 23 minutes at 50% volume.
+With that being said, I’m getting at least 20 hours on other top-tier $300-and-up ANC headphones.

-Overall features that are unfortunately missing is a way to turn-off Active Noise Cancelling.
-There’s no NFC, there’s no voice prompts which I think many take for granted.
-A voice stating battery life remaining or a voice telling me if I’m paired and which device I’m paired to would have been helpful.
+Overall features that are unfortunately missing are a way to turn-off Active Noise Cancelling; there’s no NFC, there are no voice prompts which I think many take for granted – a voice stating battery life remaining or a voice telling me if I’m paired and which device I’m paired to would have been helpful.

-There’s no sound profiles, no extra bass mode, no app for additional enhanced features.
-And I’m not ripping on Beats… one of my favorite headphones, the Bose QC35’s, doesn’t have any bells and whistles either, but at this price, it would have been nice to offer at least NFC.
-On the opposite side of the spectrum, the Sony MDR-1000x and Sennheiser PxC550’s are loaded with features.
-Check out my reviews on those if you’d like.
+There are no sound profiles, no extra bass mode, no app for additional enhanced features.
+And I’m not ripping on Beats – one of my favorite headphones, the Bose QC35’s, don’t have any bells and whistles either, but at this price, it would have been nice to offer at least NFC.
+On the opposite side of the spectrum, the Sony MDR-1000x and Sennheiser PxC550’s are loaded with features – check out my reviews on those if you’d like.

-But let’s talk about comfort and isolation.
-Overall, they are comfortable enough.
-They stay on the head well, barely any clamping force at the jaw line and the crown of my head, I don’t feel any wearing fatigue over time.
-One area I found odd… with my other Active Noise Cancelling headphones, this includes my recent Sony 950n1’s, my ears fits inside the earcup.
-With the Beats Studio Wireless, the earpads sits against my ears and doesn’t allow my ears to quote breath as well as other ANC headphones on the market.
-My ears did warm up faster than other headphones, however, in a 70 to 73 degree room while sitting and testing, my ears didn’t sweat.
+Overall, they are comfortable enough, they stay on the head well, barely any clamping force at the jawline and the crown of my head, I don’t feel any wearing fatigue over time.
+One area I found odd – with my other Active Noise Cancelling headphones, this includes my recent Sony 950N1’s, my ears fit inside the earcup.
+With the Beats Studio Wireless, the earpads sit against my ears and don’t allow my ears to “breathe” as well as other ANC headphones on the market.
+My ears did warm up faster than other headphones; however, in a 70 to 73-degree room, while sitting and testing, my ears didn’t sweat.

-As for sound leaking, the Beats do a good job at keeping sounds in.
+As for sound leaking, the Beats do a good job at keeping sound in.
 At 50 to 60% volume, the headphones are barely audible by the person next to you.
-At 75% volume and higher, it gets loud and only in quiet settings will someone identify what you’re listening to.
+At 75% volume and higher, it does get loud, and only in quiet settings will someone identify what you’re listening to.
 In regards to signal strength, I was able to walk 84 linear feet with the signal going through a wall before the headphones started to cut out.
 That’s impressive.

-Now, jumping into Active Noise Cancelling.
-This was possibly the biggest downfall of the headphones.
+Now, jumping into Active Noise Cancelling – this was possibly the biggest downfall of the headphones.
 Walking through the city during lunch hour, mostly everything around me was distinguishable.
 The Beats Studio Wireless performed as one of the worst in Active Noise Cancelling performance when I compared them to the competition.
 The noise cancelling didn’t seem to offer much in helping with the immersion into my music.
-In addition, when you have quieter song, or a song that’s loud and fast, then slows down before the hook, you hear a very noticeable hissing noise indicating that the ANC is trying to do it’s best to block out noises.
-At the end of the day, I wouldn’t recommend these if you’re primary goal is to buy noise cancelling headphones.
+In addition, when you have a quieter song, or a song that’s loud and fast, then slows down before the hook, you hear a very noticeable hissing noise indicating that the ANC is trying to do it’s best to block out noises.
+At the end of the day, I wouldn’t recommend these if your primary goal is to buy noise cancelling headphones.

 Overall, the Beats Studio Wireless offers an audio experience similar not in characteristics, but quality, as the top 2 or top 3 ANC headphones out there.
-No pair of headphones sounds identical, but the quality that the Beat’s is offering is good.
-The reservation I have is simply the battery life, the lack of features in this price range, it’s not as comfortable and airy as the other’s out there, and last… Active Noise Cancelling performance is one of the worst.
+No pair of headphones sounds identical, but the quality that the Beats is offering is good.
+The reservations I have are simply the battery life, the lack of features in this price range, them being less comfortable and airy as the other’s out there, and lastly: Active Noise Cancelling performance is one of the worst.